 Legend has it that “long before the Buddha walked the earth, there lived in the northern part of Burma (modern-day Myanmar) only wild animals and birds of prey.
 One day, the biggest and oldest eagle flew over a valley.
-He saw what looked like a bright-red morsel of meat on a hillside.
+He saw what looked like a bright red morsel of meat on a hillside.
 He tried in earnest to take it, but his claws could not grasp it.
 At last he understood that this was a sacred and peerless stone, made from the earth itself.
 The stone was the very first ruby, and the valley was Mogok.”

 For centuries, the Mogok Stone Tract in Upper Burma, about 435 miles north of the old Burmese capital of Rangoon, has been one of the world’s most important sources for many different types of gemstones; in fact, some of the most expensive gemstones ever found originated here.
 But this fruitful valley is perhaps best known for producing the world’s most outstanding rubies, known throughout history as the Burmese rubies.

-The Special Qualities of Burmese Rubies
+The Unique Features of Burmese Rubies

 Rubies have been one of the most desired gemstones through the ages.
 For instance, they’re called “ratnaraj” or “King of Precious Stones” in the ancient language of Sanskrit, as well as the most precious of the 12 stones created by God.
 People from the distant past believed that wearing rubies could bring good health, wealth, wisdom and love.
 They were also known to swallow rubies whole to cure blood disorders and heal wounds.
 But of all the rubies ever created, those that are called Burmese rubies set the standard by which all other rubies are judged.